 Speaking about settings – maybe you weren’t pregnant or nursing when you first put on your tracker.
 If that’s the case, you should definitely flag your new status in Fitbit.
 Women who are pregnant or nursing burn more calories and need more calories.

 Oh no!
 I’ve left my Fitbit at home again!!

 We’ve all been there.
 You’ve left your trusty little tracker at home in your rush to get to work.
 And not to mention, for some of the new users, actually remembering to wear your tracker can be a challenge.

-To solution around this is called MobileTrack and Multi-Tracker Support.
+No, you don’t have to call in sick.
+The solution around this is called MobileTrack and Multi-Tracker Support.